dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The <xref:Microsoft.Maui.Controls.Shapes.LineGeometry> class defines the following properties:

-- `StartPoint`, of type `Point`, which represents the start point of the line.
+- <xref:Microsoft.Maui.Controls.Shapes.LineGeometry.StartPoint>, of type `Point`, which represents the start point of the line.
-- `EndPoint`, of type `Point`, which represents the end point of the line.
+- <xref:Microsoft.Maui.Controls.Shapes.LineGeometry.EndPoint>, of type `Point`, which represents the end point of the line.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.